2022 Waiver Text

 - Yes (please describe):

-2. Has your child experienced any mental, emotional or psychological health issues or disorders for which you may require (a) mental health treatment or (b) University accommodation(s) while participating in the Program?
+2. Has your child experienced any emotional, psychological or mental health issues or disorders for which he or she may require (a) counseling or other mental health treatment or (b) University accommodation(s) while participating in the Program?

 - Yes (please describe):

 3. Does your child suffer from any allergies (e.g. medicine, insects, etc.) or have any dietary restrictions or needs that could affect his or her health while participating in the Program, or that you feel the staff should be aware of?